mykeyma3/aestimor_updates/blog/posts/October_Update.md

 As we enter the final months of 2025, our focus is on aligning the platform with real-world demands and preparing for broader adoption.
 We extend our gratitude to our partners and early testers for their feedback and support.

-- The Aestimor Development Team
+Thanks as always, and best.
+The Aestimor Development Team